About In Vitro Plantlets

 In Vitro Plantlet Instructions

+Your plantlets will be sent in 25mm glass test tubes.
+Test tubes will contain one plantlet each.
+Please inspect each tube carefully for cracks.
+Sometimes they are damaged in shipping and it can be dangerous to handle a cracked glass tube.
 For each plantlet, you will need one small pot, fresh potting soil, and a plastic bag large enough to fit over the pot.
-You should also have a grow light or a location with good natural light where you will grow your potted plantlets for a few weeks.
+You should also have a grow light or a location with good natural light where you will grow your potted plantlets for four to six weeks.

-I recommend that you do not transplant all of your plantlets at once, particularly if you don’t have experience.
+I recommend that you do not transplant all three plantlets at once, particularly if you don’t have experience.
 I would divide them up over several days.
+I send three plantlets in the hope that you will get one of them to maturity.
+As long as you can get one plant to grow and give you more material to propagate, that’s a success.

 When you are ready, fill a pot with potting soil, tamp it down a little, and then give it an hour to soak up as much water as it can.
 Put the pot on a surface where it can drain freely, like a nursery tray.
 Now, take the tube that you intend to plant and push it into the soil so that the level of the agar in the tube is about 1/2 inch below the level of the soil.
 Remove the tube and you now have a planting hole.
 In the box with your plantlets, you should have found a disposable spatula.
 The wide end of the spatula will allow you to remove the plantlet, hopefully with its agar substrate intact.
 Remove the wrap from the tube and remove the cap.
 Work the spatula around the inside of the tube and then use it to scoop out the plantlet.
 You should then be able to slide the plantlet along with its agar blob right into the hole that you made.
 The plantlet should be a little bit deeper than it was in the tube.
+Fill in the hole.
 You want the agar to be covered by about 1/2 inch of soil.
-Backfill the hole and level out the soil.
 Now, take your plastic bag and cover the pot.
 The saturated soil and the plastic bag provide the 100% humidity environment that the plantlet is accustomed to.
 Keep the plantlet under lights or in natural light for at least 12 hours per day, but preferably 16 hours.
+Be careful about the temperature.
+Any time a plant is sealed in plastic under lights, you run the risk of overheating it.

 We now begin the process of hardening off the plantlet.
 Leave it alone for two days.
 On the third day, poke two holes about 1/4″ inch diameter in the bag.
 A pencil or pen will do a fine job.
 Add two more holes each day until there are ten holes in the bag.
 (That makes a full week.)
 The next day, remove the bag.
 Observe the plantlet for signs of distress.
-Most of the time it will be fine, but if it wilts, put the bag back on for a couple days and try again.
+Most of the time it will be fine, but, if it wilts, put the bag back on for a couple of days and try again.
 Don’t water the pots until the soil is pretty dry and always water from the bottom.
-Continue to grow the plant indoors until it is 3-4 inches tall.
-At that point, it is ready to be acclimated to the outdoors and transplanted to its final location as you would for any seedling.
-Alternatively, you can continue to grow the plantlets in pots to maturity in order to harvest a crop of minitubers which can be planted directly in the garden the next year.
+Continue to grow the plant indoors until it has bulked out and is 3-4 inches tall.
+At that point, it is ready to be acclimated to the outdoors and transplanted to its final location, as you would for any seedling, but I recommend that you continue to grow in a larger pot under a net for the first year to better insure your investment.
+I have observed over many years that pests are most likely to attack plants that you can’t replace.

 Common Problems